 - At $2,500/month, the free edition gets the full text of the Honorary Unsubscribe, rather than having to click a link and go to the web site to read it.

 - At $5,000/month, ads disappear from the free newsletter, too (with the same exception).

 - And at $10,000/month, the “free” distribution gets the Premium edition every week.

 “What If” after that, the support level drops below the goal amount?
 Then the free list goes back to the truncated newsletter (just 5 stories, vs. the “at least 10” of Premium), or ads reappear, or whatever.

 Do I expect you to pledge on Patreon in addition to your existing Premium subscription?
 NO!
 I’m not “expecting” anything.
-If you’re already a Premium subscriber and do pledge at a level that includes Premium, I’ll consider that a “recurring” subscription and you’ll stop getting renewal notices (or I’ll cancel your Paypal “recurring subscription”), but there’s no “must” or “expect” here: it’s simply a viable way to try to meet the goal I’ve been thinking about for two-plus years now.
+If you’re already a Premium subscriber and do pledge at a level that includes Premium, I’ll consider that a “recurring” subscription and you’ll stop getting renewal notices (or I’ll cancel your other recurring payment), but there’s no “must” or “expect” here: it’s simply a viable way to try to meet the goal I’ve been thinking about for two-plus years now.

 The Flip Side to those potential negatives though, is what if this does work?
 Then I get to spend much less time on marketing and promotion, and will thus have more time to do what I do best: write.
 I have articles I want to write, such as the one I’ve mentioned before about parents teaching their kids about “the real world” by reading True to them; I want to explore that, but haven’t had time to do it yet.
 I have book ideas I want to pursue, such as a deeper exploration of Zero Tolerance, and (yep!) an all-Florida story book.
 And more: I have the ideas, but not the time to accomplish them because I spend so much time just keeping the basic publication going.